KF Liria Prizren: Post war (1999–2010)

 After the Kosovo War, Liria continued competing in the top tier of Kosovan football.
 In the 2002/03 season, Liria finished second last in the league which resulted relegation to the second division.
 And after one season, they came first in their group(B) and won promotion to the recently formed elite league, Kosovo Superleague.
 In the season 2004/05 they finished in 6th place enough for the qualifying rounds of championship playoff.
 They ended up in 5th place in the playoff with Besa Peje being champions.
-After some disappointing results in the 2006/2007 season the club was relegated back to the second division.
-However the club won the 2006–07 Kosovar Cup, beating Flamurtari 3–0 on penalties in the final held at Fadil Vokrri Stadium.
+After some disappointing results in the 2006/2007 season, the club was relegated back to the second division.
+However, the club won the 2006–07 Kosovar Cup, beating Flamurtari 3–0 on penalties in the final held at Fadil Vokrri Stadium.
 The club stayed in the second tier for two seasons, until they got their promotion back in the 2008–09 season.
 The next year, the club won the 2009–10 Kosovar Cup, beating Vëllaznimi 3–1 in extra time.

 Up and downs (2011–2020)

 The seasons after winning the Kosovar cup in the 2009/10 season, things went well for Liria until the 2012/13 season.
 After one of the worst ever seasons in the clubs history, they were relegated after finishing last in the league.
 Back in the second division, they played there only for two seasons, before finishing 2nd in the 2014/15 season after Llapi and getting promoted back to the elite.
-First season after promotion, Liria came in the 7th place avoiding relegation playoff with four points.
+In the first season after promotion, Liria came in the 7th place avoiding relegation playoff with four points.
 The next season did not go any well either, with the 2016/17 season ending in 8th place and avoiding relegation playoff again by two points.
 2017/18 season ended, with Liria in 7th place and once again avoiding relegation playoff by four points.
-After all of these disappointing season results the 2018/19 season saw Liria being relegated to the second division, after finishing second last with poor results.
+After all of these disappointing season results, the 2018/19 season saw Liria being relegated to the second division, after finishing second last with poor results.
 In the 2019/20 season in second division, Liria finished 3rd and almost got promoted back with only 5 points between them and the second place, Arbëria.